nickbrewer/gifcam/README.md

 ## In-Depth instructions (Pi Zero W from first boot.
 These instructions will work for other models except for USB OTG steps)
   - Flash SD card with Jessie Lite
   - Setup USB OTG network access.
-This will allow you to always SSH into the Pi via a direct connection through USB.
+This will allow you to always SSH into the Pi via a direct connection through USB - useful if you have problems with WiFi at any point.
     - Open the boot partition (in Windows Explorer, Finder etc) and add to the bottom of the `config.txt` file `dtoverlay=dwc2` on a new line, then save the file.
     - Open `cmdline.txt`.
 Very careful with the syntax in this file: Each parameter is seperated by a single space (it does not use newlines).
 Insert `modules-load=dwc2,g_ether` after rootwait
   - Setup WiFi access for first boot: